thegeektets/xetova-user-management/README.md

 GET :/user_logs/{user_id}

-User logs are recorded automatically everytime a user token is used to perform an action.
+User logs are recorded automatically every time a user token is used to perform an action.